tuvalroz/hw2-video/README.md

 1. Populate your database with 1 million fake examples.(See example in 'prisma/seed.ts')
 2. Front end component: show 10 posts on each page.
 3. Updating the backend query to the database (see relevant reading material below)
-4. To test that your implementation works, you'll also have to populate your databases with fake posts.

 ## Intro
 This example shows how to implement a **fullstack app in TypeScript with [Next.js](https://nextjs.org/)** using [React](https://reactjs.org/) (frontend), [Next.js API routes](https://nextjs.org/docs/api-routes/introduction) and [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client) (backend).
 It also demonstrates how to implement authentication using [NextAuth.js](https://next-auth.js.org/).
 The example uses an SQLite database file with some initial dummy data which you can find at [`./prisma/dev.database`](./prisma/dev.database).